The 8th Norwegian Conference on the History of Science is postponed until 2021, due to the pandemic.

 Who are we?

-The online event is organized by the Program Committee for of the Norwegian Conferences on the History of Science in collaboration with The Norwegian Museum of Science and Technology.
+The online event is organized by the Program Committee for of the Norwegian Conferences on the History of Science in collaboration with The Norwegian Museum of Science and Technology and the Science Studies Colloquium at the University of Oslo.

 The 8th Norwegian Conference on the History of Science in 2021 is organized by the Program Committee and will be hosted by Museum of Cultural History by its department Museum of University History, University of Oslo, and The Norwegian Museum of Science and Technology.
 The conference has received funding from the Science Studies Colloquium at the University of Oslo.